HanChao1992/LeetCode-Algorithms-Solutions/README.md

 ## 19) Remove Nth Node From End of List (Accepted)

 Given a linked list, remove the Nth node from the end of list and return its head.

+## 21) Merge Two Sorted Lists (Accepted)

+Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.